 Like many business terms, there are a large number of definitions of employee engagement.

-- Engage for Success define employee engagement as “A workplace approach resulting in the right conditions for all members of an organization to give their best each day, committed to their organization’s goals and values, motivated to contribute to organizational success, with an enhanced sense of their own wellbeing.”
+- Engage for Success define employee engagement as “A workplace approach resulting in the right conditions for all members of an organisation to give their best each day, committed to their organisation’s goals and values, motivated to contribute to organisational success, with an enhanced sense of their own wellbeing.”

 - At Tivian, we look at engagement in relation to how people think, feel, and act at work.
 Those who show rational and emotional commitment to their employer (extrinsic and intrinsic motivation) and act in their employer’s best interests, expending discretionary effort, can be considered engaged.